kpilszak/idea-refinery/README.md

     }
     ```

-## Running JUnit Tests
+## Running tests

-To run JUnit tests for the project, execute the following command:
+To run tests for the project, execute the following command:

 ```bash
 ./mvnw test